NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ### Program and Project Approval

-Each submitter must first obtain an eRA Commons account and apply for data submitter access through dbGaP.
-The submitter must also register each study in dbGaP before a program and project can be designated for each in the GDC.
-When data submission privileges and study approval is obtained by dbGaP, the submitter contacts the [GDC Help Desk](https://gdc.cancer.gov/support) to set up a submission project.
-See the [Obtaining Access to Submit Data](https://gdc.cancer.gov/submit-data/obtaining-access-submit-data) guide for more details.
+Each new project must [request submission access](https://gdc.cancer.gov/node/633/) from the GDC.
+Before submission can commence the project must be registered at dbGaP along with the eRA commons IDs for all those users who will be uploading data.
+All cases (i.e. patients) must also be registered in dbGaP for that particular project.
+Once these steps are complete the GDC will grant submission access and create program and project names in consultation with the user based on the rules outlined below.

 ### Program and Project Naming Conventions

 The program is assigned a `program.name`, which uniquely identifies that program.
-The projects that make up programs and assigned a `project.code`, which uniquely identify each project.
+Each program may have multiple projects and will be assigned a `project.code`, which uniquely identifies each project.
 The `project_id` is the main identifier for the project in the GDC system and comprises the `program.name` with the `project.code` appended to it with a dash.
 For example:

 ```
 program.name = TCGA